navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 History of ZeroNet
 ==================
 ZeroNet was started in 2014 as a project by Tamas Kocsis, a Hungarian developer, who made the first release of ZeroNet in 2015.
-Until 2019, the project was regularly updated, but when Tor migrated to version 3, ZeroNet stopped working with Tor.
+Until 2019, the project was regularly updated, but when Tor migrated to `version 3 <chapter2_tor.html#version>`_, ZeroNet stopped working with Tor.
 In November of 2021, a developer named “geekless” ported the code to be compatible with the Onion v3 protocol.
 Still, unfortunately, this patch has never been implemented in the official repository of ZeroNet, and the author has since deleted his repository from GitHub, removing access to the patch.

 Since 2019, the development of ZeroNet has almost stopped (see release dates in the figure below), and the project has been forked several times (ZeroNetX [#]_, ZeroNet-enhanced, zeronet-conservancy [#]_, ZeroNet by TwinLizzie).
 Most of these forked projects have been abandoned, and the only one that remains active seems to be ZeroNetX, maintained by a developer named “Pramukesh (canewsin) [#]_,” who is willing to rewrite ZeroNet using the Rust programming language instead of Python.